k8-proxy/aws-jmeter-test-engine/jmeter-icap-poc/cloudformation/README.md

 `duration` is the duration of the test.
 Default value 900 seconds

-`endpoint_url`is the ICAP server URL.
-Default value is gw-icap02.westeurope.azurecontainer.io
+`endpoint_url` is the ICAP server URL.
+Default value is gw-icap-k8s-a0c293ac.hcp.uksouth.azmk8s.io

 `inlfux_host` is the IP address or hostname of the Influx DB